 - Records Retention and Disposition at NC State University

-To request additional information or report problems, both students and non-students may contact the NC State’s Privacy Officer at 919-515-6122.
-Students may send written complaints regarding privacy rights violations to:
+To request additional information or report problems, both students and non-students may contact the NC State Privacy Officer at 919-515-6122.
+Written complaints regarding privacy rights violations may be sent to:

 University Privacy Officer

 NC State University

 Raleigh, NC 27695